List of Judge Dredd characters: Whitey

-Randolph Whitely, a.k.a.
-"Whitey" was the first perp to appear in the Judge Dredd strip, in 2000 AD prog 2.
+Randolph Whitely, also known as "Whitey", was the first perp to appear in the Judge Dredd strip, in 2000 AD prog 2.
 He murdered the first judge to appear in the strip, Judge Alvin, prompting Dredd to arrest him and sentence him to life on Devil's Island: a prison with no need for walls as it is located on a traffic island where the traffic never stops and attempting to cross the road means certain death.

 Whitey was the first Judge Dredd villain to return in a sequel, when he escaped in #31.
 He also returned in the comic's tenth anniversary issue, #520.
 Dredd (at first having forgotten who Whitey was) killed him in his last appearance.

 Whitey had a brother, who tried to rescue him, destroying the World Trade Center in the process (this story was published in 1977).

 Whitey also had a son, who tried to avenge his father 40 years after his arrest, but Dredd killed him.
 This story, "Forty Years of Hurt," appeared in 2000 ADs Free Comic Book Day issue in 2017.